+It is the latter points that are of interest to those in the world of project management as they are clearly project-related points of consideration.
 The discussion on what is required to be within the scope of project management is ongoing.
-Project management as a discipline is some 50-60 years old, commencing in and around the conclusion to the Second World War and gaining great momentum in the cold war era of the 1950s and 60s (Morris and Hough 1987).
-Since then there has been an evolution of the discipline, starting from a focus on delivery of the project, to more recently an embracing of both the emergence of projects and their legacy.
-The broadening of both consideration and approach has been pioneered by Morris (e.g. Morris, 1994; 2013), who, along with others have generated a body of work that has drawn on directly gathered evidence (Morris and Hough 1987) as well as that of other writers on projects and their management (e.g. Miller and Lessard 2001).
+Project management as a discipline is some 50-60 years old, commencing in and around the conclusion to the Second World War and gaining great momentum in the cold war era of the 1950s and 60s (Morris and Hough, 1987).
+Since then there has been an evolution of the discipline, starting from a focus on the technical delivery of the project, to more recently an embracing of both the emergence of projects and their legacy.
+The broadening of both consideration and approach has been pioneered by Morris (e.g. Morris, 1994; 2013), who, along with others have generated a body of work that has drawn on directly gathered evidence (Morris and Hough, 1987) as well as that of other writers on projects and their management (Miller and Lessard, 2001).
 This work is having impact on the way that project management is formally understood, as reflected in the bodies of knowledge put forth by the two largest project management membership organizations - the US-based Project Management Institute (PMI) and the UK-based Association for Project Management (APM).
-These organizations both provide formal training and qualifications and as these are evolved and developed, so there is evidence of consideration for both more 'front-end'
+These organizations both provide formal training and qualifications and as these are evolved and developed, so there is evidence of consideration for both more 'front-end' issues like full considerations of both value maximization and risk optimization (Edkins et al., 2013), as well as post-project completion issues, such as through life operational performance (KPMG and UCL 2010) and project retirement plans.

-issues like full considerations of both value maximization and risk optimization (Edkins et al. 2013), as well as post-project completion issues, such as through life operational performance and project retirement plans.
 Thus, a PPP is an excellent vehicle for forcing this full end-to-end thinking that is driven by or related to the project.
 With this more holistic and strategic thinking and consideration comes increased cost, not just of money expended, but of the effort of thought given to the project.
 This increased cost and effort are expended by both the public and private sectors.
-The public sector has to go through increasingly stringent approval processes to get proposed projects authorized - see for example The UK's requirements for central government approvals (HM Treasury 2011), and those in the private sector seeking to win such work have to do a great deal to position and present themselves as being the preferable partner.
+The public sector has to go through increasingly stringent approval processes to get proposed projects authorized - see for example The UK's requirements for central government approvals (HM Treasury, 2011), and those in the private sector seeking to win such work have to do a great deal to position and present themselves as being the preferable partner.
 This leads to the next area to be explored, that is, marketing within this PPP type environment.
-The front-end emphasis has arguably been more focused upon the client side than the supply side and the role of marketing at the ifront of the front-endî on the supply side has received little attention (Smyth, 2015 forthcoming).
+The front-end emphasis has arguably been more focused upon the client side than the supply side and the role of marketing at the 'front of the front-end' on the supply side has received little attention (Smyth, 2015 forthcoming).